East Kingdom Thrown Weapons Practice Re-Start Guidelines

 - Masks: Masks will not be required if distances are maintained.
 State or local guidelines, the TMC, or the site host may require masks; if so, the TMC will include this information in the practice announcement.

 - Target Spacing: Targets must be minimum 8ft apart (on center).
 10ft is recommended wherever possible.

 - Weapon Retrieval: It’s recommended that throwers in adjacent lanes should not retrieve at the same time.

 - Weapons Inspection: Weapons inspection must be done, in a way that minimizes risk for the marshal and the throwers.
 Possible options: 1) visually by the marshal, with the thrower handling and manipulating the weapon(s) under marshal direction; 2) the marshal using non-latex gloves, or towels, to handle weapons.
 Other options may also be considered.
 Masks are encouraged for all participants during weapons inspection.

-- Loaner Weapons: No barony/shire loaner weapons with handles made or wrapped in a porous material (wood, leather, fiberglass, and similar) are permitted.
-All-metal (non-porous) loaner weapons are allowed if they’re wiped down with a disinfectant-wipe until visibly wet and then allowed to air-dry at least 10 minutes between throwers.
+- All-metal (non-porous) weapons must be wiped down with a disinfectant-wipe until visibly wet and then allowed to air-dry at least 10 minutes between throwers.
 The TMC is responsible for making sure this happens but may require that the thrower actually do it.